Should my burger be code signed?

 A few years back, Red Robin introduced a point of sales (POS) terminal on every table.
 Patrons use this to scan their loyalty card, place orders, play video games and pay their bill with a credit card.
 I’ve seen these types of point of sales terminals in other restaurant chains too.

 Earlier this month it was reported that malware had infected order entry terminals in restaurants owned by Landry’s, Inc. Landry’s owns restaurants like Rainforest Café, Morton’s Steakhouse, McCormick & Schmicks, Bubba Gump Shrimp Company, Joe’s Crab Shack and many others.
 The result was that hackers were able to make off with customer data, including payment data.

-that something like this had happened at Landry’s.
+This wasn’t the first time that something like this had happened at Landry’s.
 In 2016 their point of sales systems were infected with malware.
 They fixed those systems with end-to-end encryption but didn’t think it was necessary to do the same for the order entry terminals since payments weren’t supposed to be processed on those.
 But it turns out the wait staff sometimes would use them to process a credit card, hence the exposure of payment info.

 This isn’t limited to just Landry’s either.
 Huddle House, a US chain of restaurants, had their point of sales systems infected with malware as well, resulting in customer payment data theft.

 It’s hard to believe that encryption wasn’t being used properly in these systems to protect sensitive data.
 But nevertheless, I am surprised that the apps running on these devices were not adequately protected with code signing either.